 Whether it’s optimizing your tax situation, reassessing your budget, or planning for future goals, there are plenty of things you can do before December 31 to set yourself up for success in the upcoming year.

-Here’s a comprehensive guide to the key financial tasks to address before the year ends.
+Here’s a comprehensive end-of-year financial checklist to address before December 31st.

 1) Tax Preparation: Start Now to Save Later